skrshe/vim-railgun/readme.md

 for information on how vim plugins work visit [this gist](https://gist.github.com/manasthakur/ab4cf8d32a28ea38271ac0d07373bb53)

 ## License
-unlicensed SKrshe 2021.
+unlicense SKrshe 2021.
 For more information, please refer to
 <http://unlicense.org/>